sourdough croissants

 Feed your starter several hours prior to baking the recipe and allow it to peak.

 Start the dough on day 1, leaving about 4 hours of time for fermenting at room temperature.
 Refrigerate until the next day.
-Finish croissants anytime on day 2, remembering to leave extra time for proofing just in case.
+Finish croissants on day 2, remembering to leave extra time for proofing just in case.

-Tips for Making Sourdough Croissants
+Tips for Success When Making Sourdough Croissants

 • If you attempt to roll your dough when it is too cold, your butter will crack beneath the surface of the dough when you roll it.
 Allow the dough to sit at room temperature for 10-20 minutes before rolling to allow the butter to become pliable again.